OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 ------------------------------------------------------

-This option will create a single worker-thread and stream for each CPU defined in the worker-cpu-set.
+This option will create a single worker-thread and stream for each CPU defined in the ``worker-cpu-set``.
 To use this option make the following changes to suricata.yaml:

 1. Turn on cpu-affinity
 2. Specify the worker-cpu-set